kyma-project/eventing-manager/docs/user/01-manager.md

 ## Backend

 The Eventing Manager supports switching between two different backends.
-[NATS](https://nats.io/about/), an open source messaging system and [EventMesh](https://www.sap.com/germany/products/technology-platform/integration-suite/capabilities/event-mesh.html) a SAP solution for event-based architecture.
+[NATS](https://nats.io/about/), an open source messaging system and [EventMesh](https://www.sap.com/germany/products/technology-platform/integration-suite/capabilities/event-mesh.html), a SAP solution for event-based architecture.

-### NATS
+- **NATS**

   If you want to use the Eventing Manager with NATS backend, you need to deploy the [NATS Module](https://github.com/kyma-project/nats-manager).

-More information about the possible configuration of the Eventing Manager using NATS backend, refer to the [NATS backend configuration](link).

-### SAP EventMesh
+- **SAP EventMesh**

   If you want to use the Eventing Manager with EventMesh backend, you need to deploy the [API-Gateway Module](https://github.com/kyma-project/api-gateway).

-More information about the possible configuration of the Eventing Manager using EventMesh backend, refer to the [EventMesh backend configuration](link).
+For more information about the possible configuration of the Eventing Manager using NATS or EventMesh backend, refer to the [backend configuration](02-configuration.md#reference).

 ## Removing the Module